 Time Required: Not much, I hope

 - Don't know what kind of snake bit you?
 There are many varieties of snakes in the Phoenix area, some of which are venomous and some which are not.
 The most venomous snakes that are the most dangerous to your health in this area are the Western Diamondback Rattlesnake and the Arizona Coral Snake (also known as the Sonoran Coralsnake).

 - Look for symptoms.
 If the area of the bite begins to swell and change color, the snake was probably poisonous.
-For specific symptoms that may occur after being bitten by a snake, visit the About Health Care Center.
+For specific symptoms that may occur after being bitten by a snake, visit the University of Arizona College of Pharmacy.

 - Keep the bitten area still.
 You can immobilize the area with an improvised splint made from a board, magazines, or other stiff material tied to the limb.
 Don't tie it too tight---you don't want to reduce blood flow.